-Parks v.
+Current Cases & Projects | Parks v.
 Simmonds

-After numerous hearings, the Minto Tribal Court terminated the parental rights of Mr. Parks and Ms. Stearman and granted permanent custody of the child, S.P., to the Simmonds.
-Mr. Parks sued in state court, claiming, among other things, that the tribal court has no jurisdiction over him and that his right to due process was violated when the Minto Court in accordance with its traditional practices and procedures did not permit Mr. Parks' attorney to present oral argument.
-Based on these arguments, Mr. Parks claims that the tribal court termination order is not entitled to full faith and credit under the Indian Child Welfare Act.
-The Simmonds argued that the termination order is entitled to full faith and credit and therefore moved to dismiss the state court action, but this motion was denied by the state trial court in November 2010.
-The trial court reasoned that failure to allow an attorney to present oral argument did violate Mr. Parks' due process rights.
+After numerous hearings, the Minto Tribal Court terminated the parental rights of Mr. Parks and Ms. Stearman and granted permanent custody of a child to the Simmonds.
+Mr. Parks sued in state court, claiming, among other things, that the tribal court has no jurisdiction over him and that his right to due process was violated when the Minto Court – in accordance with its traditional practices and procedures – did not permit Mr. Parks' attorney to present oral argument.
+Based on these arguments, Mr. Parks claims that the tribal court termination order is not entitled to full faith and credit under ICWA.
+The Simmonds argued that the termination order is entitled to full faith and credit and they moved to dismiss the state court action, but this motion was denied by the state court in November 2010.
+The state court reasoned that failure to allow an attorney to present oral argument did violate Mr. Parks' due process rights.

 The Simmonds petitioned the Alaska Supreme Court for review.
 The petition was granted in March 2011 and the case was remanded to the trial court for it to make specific factual findings and legal conclusions.
 Briefing on remand was concluded in May 2011 and oral argument was held in December 2011.
 The trial court issued findings and concluded in part that tribal courts may not have jurisdiction over nonmembers outside of Indian Country, and also suggested that tribal courts must permit oral argument.
 The Simmonds filed another petition for review with the Alaska Supreme Court asking that numerous aspects of this decision be overturned.
 The Alaska Supreme Court granted the petition for review and the Simmonds’ principal brief was filed in December 2012.
 We anticipate oral argument will be held in the winter of 2013.